MarcelloMolinaro/doin_fine-ance-/DAGSTER_DBT_SETUP.md

 ## Notes

 - The manifest is in `dbt/target/manifest.json` (gitignored)
-- The integration uses `dbt run` by default (you can change to `dbt build` in repo.py if you want tests)
+- The integration uses `dbt build` by default (runs models and tests)
-- Your existing `run_dbt` asset still works as a fallback